gamblevore/speedie/Documentation/isms.md

 ---

-### Random Numbers

-Sometimes you just want a random number.
-Perhaps for a test or demo project.
-If thats all you want, try this:

-    || x = 6()        // Returns an int from 0 to 5.
-    || y = (x+6)()    // Returns a number from 6 to 11.

-Quite handy, and cute for little demos.
-As for generating booleans, you can do this:

-    || Passed = 0.5[]          // One in 2 chance of returning true
-    || Third = 0.3333333[]     // One in 3 chance of returning true
-    || Sixth = 6th[]           // One in 6 chance...

-_(Now remember one thing: Sharing a global random number generator, has replayability issues.
-But some simple demo code doesn't care or need to worry about that.)_

----

 ### Bools
 Bools have special treatment.
 You can add or even multiply them with numbers.
 The above `rz` example demonstrates adding a bool.